ckeditor/ckeditor5/docs/installation/frameworks/react.md

 ### Using the CKEditor 5 online builder

-Create your own CKEditor 5 build with customized plugins, toolbar and language in five simple steps using our dedicated [online builder](https://ckeditor.com/ckeditor-5/online-builder/).
+Create your own CKEditor 5 build with customized plugins, toolbar and {@link features/ui-language UI language} in five simple steps using our dedicated [online builder](https://ckeditor.com/ckeditor-5/online-builder/).
 It is a fast, intuitive tool that allows for customizing your editing experience with a set of plugins of your own choice.

 <info-box>
 	If you want to use the [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/), make sure that the [watchdog feature](https://ckeditor.com/docs/ckeditor5/latest/features/watchdog.html) is not selected.
 The React integration comes with the watchdog feature already integrated into the core.